 Deciding which college or university to attend is one of the most significant decisions you can make in your life.
 At the School of Cinematic Arts we believe students find a combination of factors that make the USC Cinematic Arts experience truly unique.

 Each of our faculty members has been or is currently working professionally.
-As directors, editors, writers, producers, sound designers, lighting artists, animators, scholars, game designers and in many other roles, they constitute the power behind everything from box-office blockbusters, to independent films, to broadcast and cable television hits, to interactive games and other new media.
+As directors, editors, writers, producers, sound designers, lighting artists, animators, scholars, game designers, media artists and in many other roles, they constitute the power behind everything from box-office blockbusters, to independent films, to broadcast and cable television hits, to interactive games and other new media.
 Likewise, professors and researchers in The Bryan Singer Division of Cinema & Media Studies advance society's understanding of the creation and cultural impact of film, television and interactive media.

 Learn More: Faculty/Staff